fictionlab/panthera_ht_ros/README.md

 This meta package contains the ROS 2 packages used to control the Panthera HT robot arm and gripper.

+This is a simplified version of the existing repository providing basic functionalities to Panthera-HT robotic arm.
+For a full version visit the [HighTorque-Robotics' original repository](https://github.com/HighTorque-Robotics/Panthera-HT_ROS2).

 ## What each package does

 - `hightorque_robot` contains the low-level SDK wrapper.